MIT-PSFC/disruption-py/disruption_py/data/README.md

 - `shot` (integer): shot numbers,
 - `injection_time` (seconds): time of the injection, based on when the Mo +31 charge state signal began to increase,
 - `duration` (seconds): time between when the Mo +31 charge state signal began to increase and stopped increasing,
-- `t_until_thermal_quench` (seconds): time between `t_injection` and the onset of the thermal quench, determined from core Te measurements using an ECE diagnostic system,
+- `thermal_quench_time` (seconds): time between `t_injection` and the onset of the thermal quench, determined from core Te measurements using an ECE diagnostic system,
+- `vetted` (1/0): 1 if the shot has been manually validated as a UFO disruption, 0 otherwise,
 - `notes` (string): additional notes, including whether the shot has been validated as a UFO.